A playoff win may have doomed the Vikings' future

-Mike Zimmer, on Monday, said the Vikings’ woes are “100%” his fault.
+Mike Zimmer, on Monday, said the Vikings’ woes are “100 percent” his fault.

 Kirk Cousins, on Sunday, threw three interceptions in a half against a team that had managed two interceptions in its first five games, giving him the league lead in interceptions, then admitted that if he continues to play this way, he won’t finish the season as the starting quarterback.